-As additional motivation, a lunch and drink at a TBA hotel or bar will follow with the champions being shouted by their vanquished foes.
+As additional motivation, we will be celebrating with drinks at a hotel or bar (TBA) will follow with the champions being shouted by their vanquished foes.
 This will also serve as our Christmas Party for all clients as it falls on 13th December 2019.

 Fines and Penalties

-As is the custom each year, there will be a fine and penalty system, with the results of such placed into a kitty that will contribute to break-up at the Pub.
-This doesn’t go into the Hammer coffers as some elaborate Ponzi scheme; in fact, Hammer will match the kitty to provide drinks during the break up lunch.
+As is the custom each year, there will be a fine and penalty system, with the results of such placed into a kitty that will contribute to the break-up at the hotel or bar (TBA).
+This doesn’t go into the Hammer coffers as some elaborate Ponzi scheme; in fact, Hammer will match the kitty to provide drinks during the breakup dinner.

 Penalties and fines are to be imposed for the following: